ibm-cloud-docs/cis/cis-cli-plugin.md

       - `description` : The descriptive name of your rule.
       - `action_parameters` : Define the action parameters.
          - `response` : Define a custom response for block action.
-         - `status_code` : Defines the HTTP status code returned to the visitor when blocking the request due to rate limiting.
+         - `status_code` : Defines the HTTP status code that is returned to the visitor when blocking the request due to rate limiting.
 Only available when the rule action is Block.
 Valid values range from `400-499`.
 The default value is `429`.
          - `content_type` : Defines the content type of a custom response when blocking a request due to rate limiting.
 Only available when the rule action is Block.
          - `content` : Defines the body of the returned HTTP response when the request is blocked due to rate limiting.
 Only available when the rule action is Block.
       - `enabled` : Whether enable this rule or not.